ammarhakim/gkylgpuhack/README.md

   loops are important for maintaining coalesced memory accesses that GPUs like for better performance.

-# Relvant options in nvcc compiler.
+# Relevant options in nvcc compiler.

 - nvcc can treat other files without the ".cu" extension as CUDA files via the [-x flag](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#options-for-altering-compiler-linker-behavior-x).